Self-Adjusting Mutation Rates with Provably Optimal Success Rules: The Self-Adjusting (1+1) EA

 Another important probability is the \emph{success probability} $p_{\text{suc}}(\rho,\ell):=(1-\rho)^{\ell}$ of creating an offspring $y$ that is \emph{at least as good} as $x$, since this is the probability of increasing the mutation rate from $\rho$ to $\min\{F^{s}\rho,\rho_{\max}\}$.

 We note that several other works studying self-adjusting parameter choices assume that the adjustment rule distinguishes whether or not a strict improvement has been found.
 In the analysis of the self-adjusting \ga in~\cite{DoerrD18ga}, for example, it is assumed that $\lambda \assign \lambda/F$ if and only if $f(y)>f(x)$, while $\lambda$ is updated to $\lambda F^{1/4}$ otherwise.
 While formally analyzing the impact of this choice (which requires a quantification of the expected running time for the self-adjusting \oea using such an alternative update rule) goes beyond the scope of this present work, it is certainly desirable to develop general guidelines which update rule to prefer for which type of problems.
+The empirical investigations of the two alternatives reported in~\cite{RodionovaABD19} suggests that such guidelines are non-trivial to derive.